 Dourbie Gorge - We need at least 0,6m on the Dourbie at le Mazet for this section to work.
 Same for the other sections of this river.

 Day 8 - Driving from Millau to Girona/Barcelona + Drop off.
-It is time for everyone to head back home, you will still have a whole weekend to enjoy before school starts again.
+Goodbye Millau, it's been a blast!
+It is time for everyone to head back home.
+The drive from Millau to Barcelona takes about 4:00h so we might need to start early.
+Until next time EWWS paddlers!

 - Loco Parentis (24h supervision) from point of drop off at departure airport until hand over at return airport.